GLOBAL MARKETS-Shares slide, oil rises on growing Ukraine crisis

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, Feb 14 (Reuters) - World shares slid on Monday as U.S. warnings that Russia could invade Ukraine at any time pushed oil prices to fresh seven-year peaks and sent investors scurrying to buy safe-haven government bonds they have mostly shunned this year.
+NEW YORK/LONDON, Feb 14 (Reuters) - World shares slid on Monday while oil prices jumped to seven-year highs on U.S. warnings that Russia could soon invade Ukraine, and investors scurried to buy safe-haven government bonds they mostly shunned so far this year.

 The United States is relocating its embassy operations in Ukraine from the capital Kyiv to the western city of Lviv, Secretary of State Antony Blinken said, citing the "dramatic acceleration in the buildup of Russian forces."

-Ukraine's government bonds slumped 10% to the lowest of the crisis while strength in bullion and the Swiss franc CHF= underscored the appeal of safe-havens even as Ukraine hinted at concessions to Russia.
+Ukraine's government bonds slumped 10% to a crisis low even as Ukraine hinted at concessions to Russia.
+The appeal of save-havens lifted bullion and the Swiss franc.
+CHF=

 Markets in Europe were antsy.
-Major regional bourses closed about 2% lower and European natural gas prices for delivery in a month's time jumped nearly 10% to 81.30 euros per megawatt hour /TFMBMc1. .EU
+Major regional bourses fell about 2% and European natural gas prices for delivery in a month jumped nearly 10% to 81.30 euros per megawatt hour /TFMBMc1. .EU

-Wall Street initially was mixed but turned bearish on news of embassy relocation. .N
+The pan-regional STOXX 600 is 7% off an all-time high reached Jan.
+4. Wall Street partially recovered from a late afternoon sell-off, with the Nasdaq closing flat. .N

-Rising geopolitical tensions come at a time Wall Street is already vulnerable to inflation worries and the likelihood of tighter monetary policy from the Federal Reserve, said George Ball, chairman of wealth manager Sanders Morris Harris.
+U.S. stocks were already under pressure from inflation worries that were likley to prompt monetary tightening from the Federal Reserve, said George Ball, chairman of wealth manager Sanders Morris Harris.

 Stocks face too many worries for any longer-lasting upward move, Ball said, adding that investors should increase cash to 10%-20% of their portfolios.